 Banner

 Hāna Arts Presents: Our events and workshops program where we are able to bring various Arts and Cultural performances to Hāna.
 These educational and entertaining events and workshops are able to unite and inspire the community, as well as bolstering the economy by generating various lodging and sales opportunities.

-Hāna Arts Printing Studio: We host a weekend workshop once a month where high school youth and adults can come together with their own individual images and learn the Art of Screen-printing.
-We see this as a vehicle for expression, skill-building and business support.
+Hāna Arts Printmaking Studio: We host seasonal workshops where high school youth and adults can come together with their own individual images and designs to learn the Art of Printmaking.
+We see this as a vehicle for expression, skill-building and small business support.

+Banner